© Dennis N. O’Brien, 2017

 He is my friend but mother likes him not;

-Olympius the Queen, her temper’s hot.
+Olympias the Queen, her temper’s hot.

-She writes to me and warns me of his schemes;
+She writes to me and warns me of his schemes.

 I think perhaps my aging mother dreams